Deploy Key Connector

 In order to use Key Connector you must:

-Once you've contacted us regarding Key Connector, we'll reach out to kick off a Key Connector discussion.
-The steps that follow in this article must be completed in collaboration with Bitwarden Customer Success & Implementation specialists.
+Once you have contacted us regarding Key Connector, we'll reach out to kick off a Key Connector discussion.
+The steps that follow in this article must be completed in collaboration with Bitwarden customer success & implementation specialists.

-Once you've contacted us regarding Key Connector, a member of the Customer Success & Implementation team will generate a Key Connector-enabled license file for your Organization.
+Once you have contacted us regarding Key Connector, a member of the customer success & implementation team will generate a Key Connector-enabled license file for your organization.
 When your Bitwarden collaborator instructs you it is ready, complete the following steps to obtain the new license:

 ./bwdata/env/global.override.env